-Creating a “Yes” Play Space for Baby
+Creating a “Yes” Space for Baby: Safe Play Area for Motor Development

 A “yes” space is an area where your baby can freely move without the need for an adult to intervene for safety.
 Learn how to create a play environment that your baby can safely and freely explore.